Stirling-Tools/Stirling-Tools.github.io/docs/Paid-Offerings.md

 Stirling PDF offers streamlined in-app purchasing and license activation:

-1. **Navigate to Settings**: Log in as an admin and go to Settings → Admin Plan
+1. **Navigate to Settings**: Log in as an admin and go to Settings → Plan
 2. **Select Your Plan**: Choose between Server (unlimited users) or Enterprise (per-seat) plans
 3. **Choose Billing Period**: Select monthly or yearly billing (yearly saves money)
 4. **Complete Checkout**: You'll be redirected to Stripe's secure checkout